Mohamed-MX/saf_gym_app/README.md

 # saf_gym_app

 Saf is a gym companion app built with flutter
-#main fetures :
+- main fetures :
-##-build workout plan and keep track of your progress
+- build workout plan and keep track of your progress
-##-connect with a wearable device
+- connect with a wearable device

 ## Getting Started